 Breadcrumb Home Publications Enhancing the Healing Environment: Midlands NHS Trust case study This content relates to the following topics: Patient experience Share this content Share on Twitter Share on Facebook Share on LinkedIn Share on Email Print this page A new low secure unit was able to significantly reduce incidents of violence and aggression through implementing The King's Fund's Enhancing the Healing Environment programme.In this case study, James Dooher and Clare Kozlowski explain how a Midlands NHS Trust listened to the service user voice, and took steps to achieve positive results for all.
 Related contentCompleted projectEnhancing the Healing Environment The Enhancing the Healing Environment (EHE) programme has encouraged and enabled nurse-led teams to work in partnership with patients to improve the environment in which they deliver care.
-Comments We are reviewing the design of our mental health room in the Emergency Department Reply Link to comment Add your comment Your name Email (your email will not be made public) Your job/role Organisation Comment Post comment You may also be interested in Blog Public engagement – pitfalls, barriers and benefits As part of our project on the NHS and the public, Dan Wellings asks why the NHS can be reluctant to involve the public in decision-making and makes the case for why it should.
+Comments We are reviewing the design of our mental health room in the Emergency Department Reply Link to comment Add your comment Your name Email (your email will not be made public) Your job/role Organisation Comment Post comment You may also be interested in ESCAPE-pain programme for hip and knee pain Many patients are diagnosed with osteoarthritis in early old age, when they are particularly vulnerable to rapid deterioration in health and loss of independence.
+The ESCAPE-pain programme includes a combination of education, self-management and coping advice with physical exercises.
+Slideshow Dan Wellings: The relationship between the NHS and the public Dan Wellings, Senior Fellow at The King’s Fund, shares initial findings from research into the relationship between the NHS and the public.
+Blog Public engagement – pitfalls, barriers and benefits As part of our project on the NHS and the public, Dan Wellings asks why the NHS can be reluctant to involve the public in decision-making and makes the case for why it should.
 Report What does the public think about the NHS?
 As part of our project on the changing relationship between the NHS and the public, the Fund commissioned some initial polling from Ipsos MORI.
 The results are in.